geosada/Notes/_posts/2022-01-26-gaussian-isoperimetric-inequality.md

 \\]
 Thus we know that if $A=H$, then the equality holds in Eq.$\,$($\ref{eq:1}$).

-Finally, I would like to address what I have postponed: why $\gamma(A) \geq \gamma(H$.
+Finally, I would like to address what I have postponed: why $\gamma(A) \geq \gamma(H)$.
-To be honest, I cannot say that I understand it clearly.
-However, based on what we saw in Isoperimetric Inequality, we can develop the following intuition.
+I honestly can't say it's crystal clear to me... but, based on what we saw in Isoperimetric Inequality, we can develop the following intuition:
 Let us view $A$ as a set of slices.
 If $A$ is a half space, then every cross-section of $A$ is Gaussian.